 A beautiful presentation for any meal.
 This entrée can be made weeks in advance.

-12 skinless, boneless chicken breasts (one per person)
+- 12 skinless, boneless chicken breasts (one per person)

-1 cup chopped portabella mushrooms
+- 1 cup chopped portabella mushrooms

-1 cup chopped margarine
+- 1 cup chopped margarine

-1/2 cup onions, minced
+- ½ cup onions, minced

-1 tablespoon oil
+- 1 Tablespoon oil

-1 tablespoon garlic, minced
+- 1 Tablespoon garlic, minced

-1/4 teaspoon parsley flakes
+- ¼ teaspoon parsley flakes

-4 jumbo eggs, beaten and thinned with some water
+- 4 jumbo eggs, beaten and thinned with some water

-4 cups matzo meal
+- 4 cups matzo meal

-Oil, for frying
+- Oil, for frying

 - Flatten chicken breasts, one at a time, between layers of waxed paper or plastic wrap, using a meat mallet.
-Place 1 tablespoon frozen margarine with seasonings 1/4 of the way down the long side of a chicken breast.
-Place 1/2 to 1 tablespoon of the mushroom mixture on top of the frozen margarine.
+Place 1 Tablespoon frozen margarine with seasonings 1/4 of the way down the long side of a chicken breast.
+Place 1/2 to 1 Tablespoon of the mushroom mixture on top of the frozen margarine.
 Fold top portion of chicken breast down and fold sides in first before you fold down rest of chicken breast (like making a blintz).

 You can make a sauce for the Kiev.
 Pour the remaining oil out of the frying pan after you finish cooking the chicken but don’t clean the pan.
-Make a second batch of the margarine mixture, place it in the sauté pan you cooked the chicken, melt it and then thicken it with a mixture of 1 to 2 tablespoons of potato starch and 1 to 2 cups of wine.
+Make a second batch of the margarine mixture, place it in the sauté pan you cooked the chicken, melt it and then thicken it with a mixture of 1 to 2 Tablespoons of potato starch and 1 to 2 cups of wine.
 You can spoon the sauce on a plate before you place the chicken bundle on plate or pass it as a side sauce.

-Notes.
-The chicken can be frozen before or after it has been baked.
+Notes: The chicken can be frozen before or after it has been baked.
 You can package the leftovers for Shabbat.